 The Sámi, or Saami, are an indigenous people who lived across large parts of what is today Norway, Sweden, northern Finland, and the Murmansk Oblast of Russia.
 In Finland, the Sámi originally lived primarily within the region now known as Lapland.

 The Sámi survived and sustained themselves in the harsh environment by fishing, fur trapping, hunting, sheep herding, and reindeer herding.
 The Sámi across the different regions developed their own languages and cultures.
 Today, there are less than 10,000 people who identify as Sámi in Finland, but there is a great interest by many to protect the traditional culture.
 Three Sámi languages are still spoken in Finland.

 The best place to learn more about the Sámi is probably the Sámi Museum Siida, which is the national museum of the Finnish Sámi.
 Here you’ll find a beautiful museum that talks about the Arctic and explains the history of the Sami and other Arctic peoples.

 If an ice hotel or igloo sounds a bit cold then you might like to try one of the glass igloos, which are optimized for viewing the Northern Lights.
 These offer full glass ceilings in an igloo style, whilst still being fully heated so they are warm and cosy!
 Most are to be found in Lapland near or within the Arctic Circle, which offers the best chance of seeing the Northern Lights.
+But you can find glass igloos around the Finland.
 They all vary a bit in construction and amenities.
-For example, in Ranua there is Arctic Guesthouse & Igloos which offer great experience for that.
+Our trusted and verified Glass Igloos partners offer great experience for that.